Shining Bright at UN Ocean Decade Conference

 “My greatest highlight was seeing the world marvel at member of the NZ delegation Master Navigator Jack Thatcher’s opening plenary – the audience was spellbound,” said Dan.

-As part of his presentation, Jack launched Tāwera, Te Aramahiti, the morning star guides eastward: reviving traditional navigation knowledge in the Pacific, a paper that delves into the Pacific ocean knowledge, wayfinding, and the heritage of long-distance navigation
+As part of his presentation, Jack launched Tāwera, Te Aramahiti, the morning star guides eastward: reviving traditional navigation knowledge in the Pacific, a paper that delves into the Pacific ocean knowledge, wayfinding, and the heritage of long-distance navigation.

 The paper can be downloaded from our Knowledge Hub.
 It prioritises and centres the voices and vast knowledge of those who know and understand voyaging waka best - the navigators.